Hawke's Bay housing crisis: 'I feel like I failed my children'; mother of five of the 440 children living in motels speaks out

-440 - that's the number of children in Hawke's Bay that currently live in a motel under the government's emergency and transitional housing plans.
+Four hundred and forty.
+That's the number of children in Hawke's Bay living in motels under the government's emergency and transitional housing plans.

 For four months solo mother Hartley and her five children, all under the age of six, have called a motel room home.